toiletman74/nqasm/README.md

 # nqasm

-This is a syntax highlighter and auto completer for the newserv quest script assembler, for phantasy star online.
+This is a visual studio code syntax highlighter and auto completer for the newserv quest script assembler, for phantasy star online.

 # How to install